Noninvertible Symmetry-Resolved Affleck-Ludwig-Cardy Formula and Entanglement Entropy from the Boundary Tube Algebra: Noninvertible symmetry-resolved entanglement entropy

-The non-invertible symmetry-resolved ALC formula \eqref{eq:main1} immediately implies the following leading and sub-leading contributions to the non-invertible symmetry-resolved entanglement entropy for the ground state of the 1+1d CFT defined on an infinite line, when the entanglement subregion is chosen to be a single interval:
+The noninvertible symmetry-resolved ALC formula \eqref{eq:main1} immediately implies the following leading and sub-leading contributions to the noninvertible symmetry-resolved entanglement entropy for the ground state of the 1+1d CFT defined on an infinite line, when the entanglement subregion is chosen to be a single interval:

 The leading universal behavior, as well as the appearance of $g$-functions, is the same as the ordinary entanglement entropy.
 On top of that, there is an additional sub-leading contribution depending on the representation $\rho$ of the boundary tube algebra, which is determined by the quantum dimensions and fusion coefficients of various topological boundary-changing line interfaces in the SymTFT.
-Here, we have chosen the boundary conditions at the two entanglement cuts to be $B_1$ and $B_2$, respectivley \cite{Ohmori:2014eia}.
-See Appendix \ref{app:EE} for a brief review of the BCFT approach to entanglement entropies.
+Here, we have chosen the boundary conditions at the entangling surface (which consists of two points) to be $B_1$ and $B_2$, respectivley \cite{Ohmori:2014eia}.
+By taking the difference between the SREE and the ordinary entanglement entropy, one can also remove the dependence on the regularization scale $\varepsilon$,

+See Supplemental Material for a brief review of the BCFT approach to entanglement entropies.
+Recently, special cases of noninvertible SREE have been numerically computed \cite{Heymann:2024vvf} in anyonic chains \cite{Feiguin:2006ydp,2013PhRvB..87w5120G,Buican:2017rxc}, and the results agree with our general formula \eqref{eq:SREE}.

+When one considers the SREE, it is natural to choose the boundary conditions at the entangling surface to preserve the symmetries of the bulk CFT \cite{DiGiulio:2022jjd,Kusuki:2023bsp}.
+On the other hand, defining the notion of a symmetric boundary condition under the action of a general fusion category symmetry requires care \cite{Choi:2023xjw}.
+We briefly comment on this in Supplemental Material.
+As we explain more there, if one chooses the boundary conditions at the two entangling points to be the same ``strongly symmetric'' boundary condition (with $g$-function $g$), then \eqref{eq:SREE} reduces to

+where $\mathrm{dim}(\mathcal{C})=\sqrt{\sum_{a\in\mathrm{Irr}(\mathcal{C})}\qd_a^2}$ is the total dimension of the fusion category $\mathcal{C}$.
+We remark that, for the trivial representation $\rho =1$, the last term on the right-hand side coincides with the topological entanglement entropy of the SymTFT $\mathrm{TV}(\mathcal{C})$ \cite{Kitaev:2005dm,Levin:2006zz}.
+We further note that the same result can also be obtained by imposing the (non-simple) cloaking boundary condition introduced in \cite{Brehm:2021wev,Brehm:2024zun} at the entangling points, even when no symmetric boundary condition is known \footnote{The cloaking boundary condition is a non-simple boundary condition with a topological local operator on it whose defining property is that it is ``invisible'' to topological lines generating the symmetry.
+Such a boundary condition exists within any multiplet $\mathcal{B}$ of boundaries.}.

 As mentioned at the end of the introduction, our results do not fully agree with those reported in an earlier paper \cite{Saura-Bastida:2024yye}.
 We believe that the discrepancy is due to the projectors used in \cite[Equation (17)]{Saura-Bastida:2024yye}.
 This expression first appeared in \cite[Equation (3.19)]{Lin:2022dhv} and, when used in tandem with the complementary projectors in \cite[Equation (3.24)]{Lin:2022dhv}, is appropriate for projecting the $a$-twisted $S^1$ Hilbert space of a diagonal rational CFT onto suitable irreducible representations of the \emph{ordinary} tube algebra.
 However, these projectors do not act on the interval Hilbert space, and hence are not suitable for analyzing the representations of the boundary tube algebra, which is the relevant one for the discussion of entanglement entropies.